Genivia/RE-flex/doc/index.md

 ~~~
 </div>

-The `LexerInput` method may be invoked multiple times by the matcher engine
+This approach is compatible with Flex.
+The `LexerInput` method may be invoked
-and should eventually return zero to indicate the end of input is reached (e.g.
+multiple times by the matcher engine and should eventually return zero to
-when at EOF).
+indicate the end of input is reached (e.g. when at EOF).

 To prevent the scanner from initializing the input to `stdin` before reading
 input with `LexerInput()`, use option `−−nostdinit`.